wvwwvwwv/synchronous-and-asynchronous/README.md

 ## Lock

-`saa::Lock` is a Low-level shared-exclusive lock that provides both synchronous and asynchronous interfaces.
-Synchronous locking methods such as `lock_sync` or `lock_shared_sync` can be used with their asynchronous counterparts, `lock_exclusive_async` or `lock_shared_async`, at the same time. `saa::Lock` implements a heap-allocation-free fair wait queue that is shared among both synchronous and asynchronous methods.
+`saa::Lock` is a low-level shared-exclusive lock that provides both synchronous and asynchronous interfaces.
+Synchronous locking methods such as `lock_sync` or `share_sync` can be used with their asynchronous counterparts, `lock_async` or `share_async`, at the same time. `saa::Lock` implements a heap-allocation-free fair wait queue that is shared among both synchronous and asynchronous methods.

 ### Examples